-The Phase II Tenure Review Committee is the same as for Phase I. If a change to the committee membership is necessary, the Senate confirms committee member replacements.
+The Phase II Tenure Review Committee is the same as Phase I. If a change to the committee membership is necessary, the Senate confirms these replacements.
 Normally, appointments are finalized during the second week of the Spring quarter.

 Areas of Evaluation